-Our Credit Facility expires and our 2019 Notes mature in June and October 2019, respectively.
-We utilize proceeds from the Credit Facility and our 2019 Notes to make investments in our portfolio companies.
-The duration of many of our investments exceeds the duration of our indebtedness under our Credit Facility and 2019 Notes.
-This means that we will have to extend the maturity of our Credit Facility or refinance our indebtedness in order to avoid selling investments at maturity of any of our debt investments, at which time such sales may be at prices that are disadvantageous to us, which could materially damage our business.
-In addition, future market conditions may affect our ability to extend or refinance our Credit Facility and 2019 Notes on terms as favorable as those in our existing indebtedness.
-If we fail to extend or refinance the indebtedness outstanding under our Credit Facility by the time it becomes due and payable, the administrative agent of the Credit Facility may elect to exercise various remedies, including the sale of all or a portion of the collateral securing the Credit Facility, subject to certain restrictions, any of which could have a material adverse effect on our business, financial condition and results of operations.
+Our Credit Facility and the BNP Credit Facility mature in May 2022 and February 2024, respectively.
+Additionally, our SBA debentures mature between March 2026 and March 2028.
+We utilize proceeds from the Credit Facilities and our SBA debentures to make investments in our portfolio companies.
+The duration of many of our investments exceeds the duration of our indebtedness under our Credit Facilities and certain of our SBA debentures.
+This means that we will have to extend the maturity of our Credit Facilities or refinance our indebtedness in order to avoid selling investments at maturity of any of our debt investments, at which time such sales may be at prices that are disadvantageous to us, which could materially damage our business.
+In addition, future market conditions may affect our ability to renew or refinance our Credit Facilities and our SBA debentures on terms as favorable as those in our existing indebtedness.
+If we fail to extend or refinance the indebtedness by the time it becomes due and payable, holders of the debt and/or the administrative agent may elect to exercise various remedies, including the sale of all or a portion of the collateral securing such indebtedness, subject to certain restrictions, any of which could have a material adverse effect on our business, financial condition and results of operations.
 The illiquidity of our investments may make it difficult for us to sell such investments.
 If we are required to sell our investments on short-term notice, we may not receive the value that we have recorded for such investments, and this could materially affect our results of operations.